Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Create the circuits
 ===================

-Let's first create two circuits, which will be joint together.
+Let's first create two circuits, which will be joined together.

 .. testcode::